 To help mitigate the other keto flu symptoms, there are several things you can do.

 The first thing of course, is to transition more slowly into the keto diet.
 The symptoms won’t be nearly as noticeable.
-Of course, you won’t see the benefits as fast either.
-But it’s not a bad trade off.

 So, what else?

 - Make sure that you drink plenty of water.
 What’s plenty?
 Plenty is a minimum of 1/2 ounce of water per pound of body weight.

 So if you weight 150 pounds, you need to drink 75 ounces of water per day.